Martin Conreen - Director of Making

 Elizabeth is a maker and designer completing her MA in Material Culture & Design at UCL.
 Her work explores the relational, perceptual and experiential influence of materials upon our sense of being in the world.
 She is currently studying the importance of making and the use of craft practice as an alternative process-led research methods.

 Richard Gamester - Technician

 Richard is a ‘creative engineer’ and designer who is always up for a challenge.
-Coming from a long line of engineers and shipwrights, making is in his blood.
+Coming from a long line of engineers, making is in his blood.
 After leaving art college in '98 he pursued a long career as a modelmaker, building props for photographic shoots, films and videos.
 He also worked in precision engineering before recently studying for a degree in goldsmithing, silversmithing and jewellery design.
 Richard enjoys looking for new ways to combine traditional and unconventional materials to create objects whose form and function work together in harmony.
 Designing things, making things and solving problems are what makes him happy; the bigger the challenge the better.